mlrun/mlrun/docs/change-log/index.md

 - Supports SQLSource for batch ingestion and real time ingestion in the feature store, and SQLTarget (supports storey, does not support Spark).
    See [SQL data source](../data-prep/ingest-data-fs.html#sql-data-source) and [SQL target store](../data-prep/ingest-data-fs.html#sql-target-store)
 - The RedisNoSqlTarget now supports the Spark engine.
-- The username and password for the RedisNoSqlTarget aare now configured using secrets, as <prefix_>REDIS_USER <prefix_>REDIS_PASSWORD where <prefix> is optional
+- The username and password for the RedisNoSqlTarget aare now configured using secrets, as <prefix_>REDIS_USER <prefix_>REDIS_PASSWORD where "<prefix>" is the optional
    RedisNoSqlTarget 'credentials_prefix' parameter.
-See [Redis target store](../data-prep/ingest-data-fs.html#redis-target-store)
+See [Redis target store](../data-prep/ingest-data-fs.html#redis-target-store).
 - Offline data can be registered as feature sets.
-See [Create a feature set without ingesting its data](../feature-store/feature-sets#create-a-feature-set-without-ingesting-its-data).
+See [Create a feature set without ingesting its data](../feature-store/feature-sets.html#create-a-feature-set-without-ingesting-its-data).

 #### Projects

-- When defining a new project from scratch, there is now a default` context` directory, by default, "./", which is the directory that the MLRun client runs from.
+- When defining a new project from scratch, there is now a default` context` directory: "./", which is the directory that the MLRun client runs from unless otherwise specified.

 #### Serving graphs

-- ML-2506 Allow providing a list of steps for the "after" argument in the `add_step()` method
+- Add support for graphs that split and merge (DAG), including a list of steps for the "after" argument in the add_step() method.
+See [Graph that splits and rejoins](../serving/getting-started.html#graph-that-splits-and-rejoins).
-- ML-1167 Add support for graphs that split and merge (DAG)
-- ML-2507 Supports configuring of consumer group name for steps following QueueSteps
+- Supports configuring of consumer group name for steps following QueueSteps.
+See [Queue (streaming)](../serving/model-serving-get-started.html#queue-streaming).

 #### Storey
 - The event time in storey events is now taken from the `timestamp_key`.
 If the `timestamp_key` is not defined for the event, then the time is taken from the processing-time metadata.
 [View in Git](https://github.com/mlrun/storey/pull/394).

 #### Third party integrations
-- Supports Confluent Kafka as a feature store data-source.
-See [Confluent Kafka data source](../data-prep/ingest-data-fs.html#confluent-kafka-data-source) (Tech Preview).
+- Supports Confluent Kafka as a feature store data-source (Tech Preview).
+See [Confluent Kafka data source](../data-prep/ingest-data-fs.html#confluent-kafka-data-source).

 #### UI
 - The new **Projects** home page provides easy and intuitive access to the common project tasks.